BertvanderVeen/gcloglog/README.md

 # gcloglog
-Package for fitting a generalized complementary log-log model, as proposed by van der veen and hui (2025) in prep.
+Package that facilitates fitting a generalized complementary log-log model.
+Software is appendix to van der Veen and Hui (2026) in prep.